act-rules/act-rules.github.io/pages/design/rule-design.md

 ## Listed conditions

-In the applicability and expectations, something often has multiple conditions that need to be met for something to be applicable / passed.
-If there are more than three conditions, it can become difficult to read if this is all in one text.
-Instead, these should be listed out.
-Listed conditions should follow this format:
+Applicability and expectations, often have multiple conditions that need to be met for something to be applicable / passed.
+When there are more than three conditions, listing them all in the running text can be difficult to read and understand.
+Instead, use a bullet-point list following this format:

 > Some condition... for which (all | one of) the following is true:
 >